Ayren-Villet/Ayren-Villet.github.io/README.md

 <h1 align="left">Hello, hi 👋</h1>

 ###
 <p align="left">My name is Ayren Villet and I am currently a 3rd year IT Student at the Cape Peninsula University of Technology.
 I have strong interests in software development and problem solving.
 I am passionate about using technology to solve real-world problems and continuously improving my technical and analytical abilities.
-You can reach me on my LinkedIn account ( Ayren Villet)<br><br>
+You can reach me on my LinkedIn account ( https://www.linkedin.com/in/ayren-villet-42506028b/)<br><br>
 </p>

 ###